lgcmotta/s3-otel-poc/README.md

 - Call the `/s3/files/{name}` endpoint with a valid S3 file within the your bucket.

-- Try to download the filed with the generated URL
+- Try to download the file with the generated URL, **this URL will work**.

 - Call the `/s3/files/otel/{name}` endpoint with a valid S3 file within the your bucket.

-- Try to download the filed with the generated URL
+- Try to download the file with the generated URL, **this URL will not work**.

 - Open Jaeger UI:

 > http://localhost:16686/

-- The trace for path `/s3/files/{name}` should have one span, while the trace for `/s3/files/otel/{name}` has two spans.
+- The trace for path `/s3/files/{name}` should have one span, while the trace for `/s3/files/otel/{name}` should have two spans.